-Scheduled for completion in September 2022, the three-story building will reside on the hillside between Chew Street and Parkway Boulevard and serve as a new home for the Innovation & Entrepreneurship Program, Institute of Public Opinion, School of Graduate Studies, School of Continuing Studies and Office of Community Engagement.
+Scheduled for completion in Fall 2022, the three-story building will reside on the hillside between Chew Street and Parkway Boulevard and serve as a new home for the Innovation & Entrepreneurship Program, Institute of Public Opinion, School of Graduate Studies, School of Continuing Studies and Office of Community Engagement.
 The building will also house art studio space.

 A transformative $7.5 million gift received in 2020 is providing significant support for this capital project as well as the expansion and enhancement of The J. Conrad and Hazel J. Seegers Union.
 The donors, who wish to remain anonymous at this time, are a Muhlenberg alumnus of the 1970s and his wife.

 Speakers at the May 6 groundbreaking event will include President Kathleen Harring, Richard C. Crist '77 P'05 P'09, chair of the Muhlenberg College Board of Trustees, and Scott Kelly, co-founder and principal-in-charge at Re:Vision Architecture.